Reading time: 35 minutes

 When it comes to text messaging, you have two options.
 You can either use an opt-in SMS campaign (like Bloomberg’s campaign above), where a lead is asked a series of questions after his initial message.

-Each one of the responses are automatically handled (based on certain keywords in the response), and the data is stored accordingly.
+Each response is automatically handled (based on certain keywords in the response), and the data is stored accordingly.

 However, if your campaign has been like Obama’s – direct and to the point, you can use P2P text messages to further engage the lead and get responses.